axibase/atsd/integration/scollector/scollector-startup.md

 If the service exits a few seconds after startup, check the following:

-* `scollector.toml` file does not exist in the same directory.
+* `scollector.toml` file exists in the same directory as the executable file.
-* `scollector.toml` file is not valid or is empty.
+* `scollector.toml` file is valid and is not empty.
-* `Host` parameter value is specified without double quotes.

-Open Windows event log and review the scollector service startup error.
+Open Windows event log and review the scollector service messages.

 If the service is running but there are no `scollector` metrics in ATSD, verify the protocol, URL, and user credentials specified in the `scollector.toml` file.